 For example, a motorcyclist who is weaving in and out of traffic lanes and is hit by a car changing lanes will share some percentage of fault with the driver of the car.
 If the motorcyclist is determined to be 40 percent at fault, they are allowed to recover only 60 percent of the damages claimed.

 If you or a loved one are involved in a motorcycle accident, you need to know and protect your legal rights.
-To do so, contact a Stuart motorcycle accident lawyer promptly to schedule a free and confidential consultation.
+To do so, contact a Stuart motorcycle accident lawyer at Kogan & DiSalvo promptly to schedule a free and confidential consultation.

-Your skilled motorcycle accident attorney in Stuart can explain the applicable law, advise you on the strength of your case, and aggressively represent your interest to achieve the compensation for losses that you deserve.
+Your skilled attorney can explain the applicable law, advise you on the strength of your case, and aggressively represent your interest to achieve the compensation that you deserve.
+Contact us as soon as possible to learn how we can help.

 If you are injured and unable to come to us,